 On October 14, 2015, our Board of Directors authorized a share repurchase program for up to \$12 billion of our common stock, replacing the program announced on July 19, 2015.
 On November 11, 2015, we entered into ASR agreements to repurchase an aggregate of \$6 billion of our common stock utilizing the net after-tax proceeds from the sale of Sikorsky.
 Under the terms of those November 11th ASR agreements, we made the aggregate payments on November 16, 2015 and received an initial delivery of approximately 51.9 million shares of our common stock, representing approximately 85% of the shares expected to be repurchased.
 The shares associated with the remaining portion of the aggregate purchase price are to be settled over six tranches.
-Upon settlement of each tranche, we may be entitled to receive additional common shares or, under certain limited circumstances, be required to deliver shares or make additional payments to the counterparties.
-The final settlement of the transactions under all tranches is expected to occur no later than the third quarter of 2016.
+Upon settlement of each tranche, we may be entitled to receive additional common shares or, under certain limited circumstances, be required to deliver shares of 2016.
 In addition to transactions under the ASR agreements discussed above, we repurchased approximately 14 million shares of our common stock for approximately \$1.35 billion during the year ended December 31, 2015.
 In 2014, we repurchased 13.5 million shares of our common stock for approximately \$1.5 billion.